jjhelmus/pyart/doc/sphinxext/README.rst

   - ``numpydoc.plot_directive``: Adaptation of Matplotlib's ``plot::``
     directive.
 Note that this implementation may still undergo severe changes or eventually be deprecated.

+See `A Guide to NumPy/SciPy Documentation <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_ for how to write docs that use this extension.

 numpydoc